1993 Constitution of Kazakhstan: Adoption

 A revised version of the draft was published in November 1992, and in December the Supreme Soviet held a second debate, where a number of additional amendments were introduced.

-The final draft of the constitution, which had been refined through extensive public hearings and parliamentary debate, was formally adopted during the 19th session of the 12th convocation by the Supreme Soviet on 28 January 1993.
-Of the 312 deputies present, 309 voted in favor, and three abstained, reflecting near-unanimous support.
+The final draft of the constitution, which had been rewritten through public hearings and parliamentary debate, was formally adopted during the 19th session of the 12th convocation by the Supreme Soviet on 28 January 1993.
+Of the 312 deputies present, 309 voted in favor, and three abstained.

 The 1993 Constitution of Kazakhstan introduced for the first time provisions on the separation of powers, affirmed the primacy of the individual in relation to the state, and recognized the equality of state and private property.
-Compared with the previous Soviet-era constitution, which defined Kazakhstan as a presidential republic, the 1993 Constitution granted the country a more parliamentary character, giving significant authority to the legislature.
+The constitution granted the country a more parliamentary character, giving significant authority to the legislature.
 The framers paid special attention to constitutional experiences from countries such as the United States and France, adapting foreign principles to the political and social context of post-Soviet Kazakhstan.